lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 ## Post processing

 We will use a post processing stage to filter the rendered results and to apply tone correction.
-We will perform this by rendering a quad to a string using the attachment used for rendering in the `ScnRender` class as a texture to render to another image attachment applying the filtering and tone correction actions.
+We will perform this by rendering a quad to the screen using the attachment used for rendering in the `ScnRender` class as a texture to render to another image attachment applying the filtering and tone correction actions.
 This will be done in a new class named `PostRender`.
 The class starts like this: